Starting at Oulder Hill

 Transition is the period of time from preparing to move from Primary School until successful settlement in Secondary School.

 At Oulder Hill Community School we recognise that the transition from primary to secondary school is a critical time for students involving several changes in educational expectations and practices.
-Our Year 7 Team oversee the transition of Students from primary to secondary school, they are, our Year 7 Learning and Progress Director (Mrs Garcka) and Year 7 Manager (Mrs Smith).
+Our Transition Team oversee the transition of Students from primary to secondary school, they are, our Year 7 Learning and Progress Director (Mrs Garcka) and Year Manager (Mrs Spellacy).
 A well designed transition process helps maintain the strong sense of belonging that students felt in their primary school.
 This is very important if students are to continue to enjoy and succeed academically and personally.

 When can I have a look around Oulder Hill?